Luna-Exchange/fan-passport-auth/README.md

 # ICC Fan Passport Auth

-This npm package provides a set of utilities for managing ICC tokens and authentication for the fan passport application.
+The `fan-passport-auth` library provides a class, `ICCPassportAuth`, that provides a set of utilities for managing ICC tokens and authentication for the fan passport application.
 It facilitates secure communication between the main ICC applications and the ICC Fan Passport application by handling user authentication tokens.
 It exposes methods to encryption users access token, decrypt the access token, and revoke the users access token.

 ## Installation